-Please recognize that this is a fast-paced course that has a high degree of work to be done on your own and completed by the dates and times that will be posted.
+This is a fast-paced course that has a high degree of work to be done on your own and completed by the dates and times that will be posted.
 You will need to be dedicated to working on it daily, and on the weekends.
 Please plan your time accordingly.
-To help with class preparation, optional practice problems are provided in the SmartBook section of Connect (textbook online platform).
-You may work through these problems on your own before class.
-It is also recommended to review the publisher's PowerPoint slides before class to ensure that you are familiar with the course content.
-Work through the examples given in the slides.
+To help with class preparation, practice problems are provided in the SmartBook section of Connect (textbook online platform).
+Please work through these problems on your own before class.

-4. Learning Outcomes: The learning outcomes for this course include:
+4. Learning Outcomes

-- Understanding the roles and responsibilities of managerial accountants. - Understanding the role of data analytics in business decisions.
-Use Excel to perform various analytic processes. - Preparing a Statement of Cost of Goods Manufactured - Classifying costs as fixed, variable, or mixed - Determining break-even levels given the cost structure and calculate operating profit at various levels. - Predicting the cost for manufacturing overhead using a scatter graph, hi-lo method, and regression analysis.
-Predict total cost at various levels. - Distinguishing between various costing systems Job Order Costing, Process Costing, Activity Based Costing.
+The learning outcomes for this course include:

-- Preparing, comparing, and reconciling financial statements prepared under Absorption versus Variable Costing. - Preparing and analyzing various types of budgets. - Analyzing manufacturing (cost) variances and marketing variances to explain differences between Budgeted and Actual results. - Understanding centralized/decentralized organizations, segment reporting, responsibility centres, transfer pricing, departmental cost allocations, cost of quality. - Distinguishing between relevant and irrelevant costs in decision making. - Analyzing various short-term decision situations.
-Add/drop a product or service; make or buy decisions; special orders; utilization of a constrained resource, joint product costing, linear programming, pricing. - Understanding procedures and issues related to determining the price of a product.
+- Understand the roles and responsibilities of managerial accountants. - Understand the role of data analytics in business decisions.
+Use Excel to perform various analytic processes. - Prepare a Statement of Cost of Goods Manufactured - Classify costs as fixed, variable, or mixed - Determine break-even levels given the cost structure and calculate operating profit at various levels. - Predict the cost for manufacturing overhead using a scatter graph, hi-lo method, and regression analysis.
+Predict total cost at various levels. - Distinguish between various costing systems Job Order Costing, Process Costing, Activity Based Costing. - Prepare, compare, and reconcile financial statements prepared under Absorption versus Variable Costing. - Prepare and analyze various types of budgets. - Analyze manufacturing (cost) variances and marketing variances to explain differences between Budgeted and Actual results. - Understand centralized/decentralized organizations, segment reporting, responsibility centres, transfer pricing, departmental cost allocations, cost of quality. - Distinguish between relevant and irrelevant costs in decision making. - Analyze various short-term decision situations.
+Add/drop a product or service; make or buy decisions; special orders; utilization of a constrained resource, joint product costing, linear programming, pricing. - Understand procedures and issues related to determining the price of a product.